njtung/njtung.github.io/_pages/about.md

 <!-- Some things I want to learn more about are ergodic theory and computational complexity. -->

-Previously, I was an undergraduate at Brown University where I also obtained a Master's in mathematics.
+Previously, I was an undergraduate at Brown University where I also obtained a Master's degree.

 ## Publications and Preprints